What is the visualizer?

 Three things come up again and again when people use the visualizer:

-• Colours look very different at house scale.
-A swatch that seems "almost grey" might read as "very dark" once it's covering 1,800 square feet of roof.
+- Colors look very different at house scale.
+A swatch that seems "almost gray" might read as "very dark" once it's covering 1,800 square feet of roof.

-• Combinations matter more than individual choices.
-A roof colour that looks great on its own might clash with the existing siding.
+- Combinations matter more than individual choices.
+A roof color that looks great on its own might clash with the existing siding.
 The visualizer lets you check the combination, not just the parts.

-• Most people change their mind at least once.
-The first colour you pick is rarely the one you commit to.
+- Most people change their mind at least once.
+The first color you pick is rarely the one you commit to.
 Trying three or four side by side is normal and useful.

 When you're done in the visualizer